M.S. Mechanical Engineering

 - Official copies of TOEFL scores for applicants whose native language is not English (University code 2928, department 68).
 A minimum TOEFL score of 600 or 95 IBT is required for admittance.
 We will also accept IELTS.

 - Three letters of recommendation submitted electronically.
-Instructions for those will be available at application site.
+Instructions for those will be available at the application site.

 - You may upload transcripts and test scores with the online application.
 Copies may be used for review but originals are needed for admission.